stackbit/jamstackthemes/README.md

 ### Generate Github Data

+Calls Github API and updates `data/themes.json` with data like number of stars, last commit etc.

 ```
-export GITHUB_TOKEN=XXX
 npm run generate-github
 ```

 ### Capture Screenshots

-Will take screenshots of each theme, based on the demo link and store the files in `static/capture`
+Take screenshots of each theme and store the files in `static/capture`

 ```
 npm run capture-screenshots